Key research areas

 Climate and environmental change

-People living in Australia's inland have experienced profound changes in the environment over 40 000 years, encompassing a time when the great water systems of Lake Mungo and the Menindie Lakes were full and megafauna grazed the inland plains, through the drying of the lakes following the end of glaciation and the anthropogenic changes of erosion and salination driven by European land use practices.
+People living in Australia's inland have experienced profound changes in the environment over 40 000 years, encompassing a time when the great water systems of Lake Mungo and the Menindee Lakes were full and megafauna grazed the inland plains, through the drying of the lakes following the end of glaciation and the anthropogenic changes of erosion and salination driven by European land use practices.